TensorNetwork/tensornetwork.org/src/mps/index.md

 (In passing, note that a matter of efficiency, the contraction of the $U$ and $U^\dagger$ tensors with the uncompressed MPS/TT tensors does not have to be recalculated at each step, but partial contractions can be saved to form the next one efficiently.
 This sub-step of the algorithm is in fact identical to the inner product algorithm described above, except that it proceeds from right to left.)

-Once all of the $U$ tensors are obtained by repeating the steps above.
-The final tensor of the MPS/TT, which carries the first external index, can be obtained from the following contraction:
+Once all of the $U$ tensors are obtained by repeating the steps above, the last step of the algorithm is to obtain the first tensor of the new MPS/TT by the following contracted diagram:

 ![medium](first_tensor.png)

+As the curtain falls on this little algorithmic drama, our characters can now join hands and take a bow.
+The final compressed version of the original MPS/TT is: